TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 Transactional indexes are not yet defined; some references are here as currently best-guess placeholders.
 ### Features
-Key features of indexing:
-- Index all grain instances of a class
-- Fault-tolerant multi-step workflow for index update
+Indexing is done on a per-interface, per-property basis; details are described below.
+An interface conceptually provides a namespace for the indexes on each of the properties of the properties-class object associated with that interface.
+If a grain class has one or more indexed interfaces, then all instances of that class are indexed.

-#### Configuration Options
+#### Partitioning Options
-The following options may be configured for indexes:
-- Store an index as a single grain
-- Partition an index with a bucket for each key value
+Indexing is implemented within grains, which use the Grain<TState> implementation to persist the index.
+In a cluster with multiple silos, the question naturally arises as to how the index values are partitioned across the various silos.
+##### Entire Index in a Single Grain
+The simplest approach is to store the index as a single grain on whatever silo the Orleans activation process assigns it to.
+As the number of indexed grains grows, this single grain becomes a bottleneck.
+##### Partitioned Per Silo
-- Physically paritition an index over activated grains, so grains and their index are on the same silo
+An index may be physically partitioned over Active grains, so grains and their index are on the same silo.
+This option is available only for Active grains.
+This allows the silo to function as the unit of failure, since an index and the grains it references fail together, which simplifies recovery.
-- Index only the activated grains of a class
+##### Partitioned Per Key Hash
+An index may be partitioned with a bucket for each key's hash value.
+Thus, one index grain contains entries for all indexed grains, across all silos, whose value for the indexed property hashes to a given value.
+#### Other Configuration Options
+The following characteristics may be configured for indexes:
+##### Eager vs. Lazy Index Updates
+The index hash buckets may be updated eagerly (the index updates the hash bucket directly), or lazily (the index enqueues a workflow record to perform the update).
+##### Fault Tolerance
+When this option is configured, a multi-step workflow is done for index updates, using the same queues that a lazy update uses.
+The fault-tolerance is provided by storing the list of in-flight index updates as part of the grain state; if the grain crashes, then when it is next activated, the workflows remaining in its state once again commence executing.
+##### Active, Total, and Storage-Managed Indexes
+An Active index maintains entries for only the grains currently active; when a grain is deactivated, it is removed from the index.

+A Total grain maintains entries for all grains that have been activated over the life of the index.

+Storage-Managed indexes delegate all indexing to the storage provider and do not maintain any cached index state within Orleans.
+Currently only CosmosDB has a storage provider that implements the necessary "interface" (a way to specify the indexed properties, and a LookupAsync method that is invoked dynamically).
+##### Large Hash Buckets
-- Allow an index to have very large buckets, to handle highly-skewed distributions of values
+An index can be configured to have very large hash buckets, to handle highly-skewed distributions of values more efficiently.
+The default is no limit; the actual number varies depending on the number of indexed grains and the distribution of the hash.
 ### Source Code
 See [src/Orleans.Indexing](/src/Orleans.Indexing) (the directory containing this .md file) and [test/Orleans.Indexing.Tests](/test/Orleans.Indexing.Tests).